atinccihad/atinccihad/README.md

 <!-- yorum satiri-->
 <h2 dir="auto"><a id="user-content-necktie-about-me" class="anchor" aria-hidden="true" href="#necktie-about-me"><svg class="octicon octicon-link" viewBox="0 0 16 16" version="1.1" width="16" height="16" aria-hidden="true"><path fill-rule="evenodd" d="M7.775 3.275a.75.75 0 001.06 1.06l1.25-1.25a2 2 0 112.83 2.83l-2.5 2.5a2 2 0 01-2.83 0 .75.75 0 00-1.06 1.06 3.5 3.5 0 004.95 0l2.5-2.5a3.5 3.5 0 00-4.95-4.95l-1.25 1.25zm-4.69 9.64a2 2 0 010-2.83l2.5-2.5a2 2 0 012.83 0 .75.75 0 001.06-1.06 3.5 3.5 0 00-4.95 0l-2.5 2.5a3.5 3.5 0 004.95 4.95l1.25-1.25a.75.75 0 00-1.06-1.06l-1.25 1.25a2 2 0 01-2.83 0z">

  ### </path></svg></a> About Me ✅
-I'm interested in manual, automation, and API testing.
+<p>I'm interested in manual, automation, and API testing.
 I have experience within the framework of SDLC as well as analyzing test processes within the logic of STLC, creating test processes in line with needs, assigning the results to the relevant team member as explanatory reports and contributing.
-I am open to learning new technologies such as cloud systems and AI-based automation systems for workloads that need to be secure and fast.
+I am open to learning new technologies such as cloud systems and AI-based automation systems for workloads that need to be secure and fast.</p>

  ## </path></svg></a> Skills ✅
 | Java | Selenium | JUnit | TestNG | cucumber | Git - GitHub | Html - Css | JIRA | PostgreSQL | Lambda | JDBC | API | Python | </h4>
  <br>